56kcloud/Training/DockerCon/logging/getting-started.md

 4. Expanding the command to capture certain containers

     ```
-    $ docker-compose logs |grep vote_1
+     docker-compose logs |grep vote_1
     ```

 5. Open a browser tab `http://0.0.0.0:5000` and place a few votes and watch the logs.
+For those using PWD, click the link that appeared at the top the dashboard.

     > Since no timestamp is in the log it is difficult to see if new votes arrived or not.

 6. Combing everything we learned

     ```
-    $ docker-compose logs --follow -t |grep vote_1
+     docker-compose logs --follow -t |grep vote_1
     ```

     > Again place some more votes on `http://0.0.0.0:5000` and see the difference in the logs